Novecento201/Marco-Lovato-Page/README.md

 ## The animations and effects

-List in order:
-- The possibility of dark theme in the header
+- The dark theme in the header.
 - The letters "Marco" in the home section.
 - The carousel word's in the home section.
 - The subtitles in the sections with an effect on hover done with animate.css .